jp-chl/66DaysOfK8s/challenge/week04/day24/README.md

 Instead of calling K8s API with kubectl, a HTTP proxy can be used.

 This proxy can be started with kubectl.
 By default, it starts on port 8001.
-We will start it in background (notice the process id)
+We will start it in background (notice the process id).

 ```bash
 $ kubectl proxy --api-prefix=/ & echo $! > ./pid.file